Maczilla/Maczilla.github.io/README.md

 6. Kodi will automatically close installion when is done.
 ```
 ## Extra info
-How setup youtube account to get all your playlists visible on SnowFlix: https://www.linuxbabe.com/raspberry-pi/kodi-youtube

 **4K HDR and Dolby Atoms**
 [Buy](https://real-debrid.com/) & [Activate](https://tinyurl.com/Tutgog) your Real-debrid account.

-Free IPTV channels from iptv-org can be changed to your iptv provider.
+**IPTV Channels** from iptv-org can be changed to your iptv provider.

+How setup youtube account to get all your playlists visible on SnowFlix: https://www.linuxbabe.com/raspberry-pi/kodi-youtube